ably-labs/sms-in-the-browser/README.md

 }
 ```

 The `useChannel` Hook returns both the current Ably channel and the Ably SDK for the calling code to use to send messages.
-This hook encapsulates Ably pub/sub for React functional components in one place, so we don't need to worry about it elsewhere, and the code that uses it can process the messages it receives.
+This hook encapsulates Ably pub/sub for React functional components in one place, so you don't need to worry about it elsewhere, and the code that uses it can process the messages it receives.

 ### Making Everything Look Beautiful With Module CSS - `SmsComponent.module.css`

 When writing the chat component, you might have noticed that `Next.js` has some compiler enforced conventions that dictate where you keep your CSS and how to import it.

-For this app, we will create a CSS file with the same name as the `.jsx` file, just with the extensions `.module.css`.
-We do this to keep the management of the components easier.
-If we want to delete this component in the future, it is nice and simple to also remove its CSS.
+For this app, create a CSS file with the same name as the `.jsx` file, just with the extensions `.module.css`; this keeps the management of the component easier.
+If you want to delete this component in the future, it is nice and simple to remove its CSS as well.

 Once created, it can be imported into the component:

 ```js
 import styles from './SmsComponent.module.css';
 ```

-When creating a CSS class on a JSX element, we use the following syntax on the element:
+When creating a CSS class on a JSX element, use the following syntax on the element:

 ```js
  className={styles.yourClassName}